pulp/pulpcore/docs/configuration/settings.rst

 Django Settings
 ---------------

-Pulp is a Django project, so any Django `Django setting
-<https://docs.djangoproject.com/en/3.2/ref/settings/>`_ can also be set to configure your Pulp
+Below is a list of the most common Django settings Pulp users typically use.
+Pulp is a Django project, so any `Django setting <https://docs.djangoproject.com/en/3.2/ref/settings/>`_ can be set.

-deployment.
+.. _secret-key-setting:

 SECRET_KEY
 ^^^^^^^^^^